artecs-group/RVfpga-sim-addons/Computer_Organization/Lab0/README.md

 3. Download the RVfpga sources as explained [below](https://github.com/artecs-group/RVfpga-sim-addons/blob/main/Computer_Organization/Lab0/README.md#simulators-and-example-projects).

+4. Finally, view the following video from time 3:12 to the end to see the different RVfpga Tools working inside the Virtual Machine: [RVfpgaToolsVideo](https://youtu.be/Z8QcQRW7F4s?si=8g_GSFpHmIsMQrzI&t=192) (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here [RVfpgaToolsEnglishVideo](https://youtu.be/HuAF2XOMQmQ?si=-LpY-J7f-ng9AYAa&t=192), you can watch an AI-translated-to-Chinese version of the video here [RVfpgaToolsChineseVideo](https://youtu.be/A_c8GACrW9w?si=gst8rw2755R_JtMA&t=192), or you can enable the subtitles in the original video).

 ## Virtual Machine
 *You can visualize the following video from time 0:0 to time 1:45 to see the steps described in this section: [RVfpgaToolsVideo](https://www.youtube.com/watch?v=Z8QcQRW7F4s) (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here [RVfpgaToolsEnglishVideo](https://www.youtube.com/watch?v=HuAF2XOMQmQ), you can watch an AI-translated-to-Chinese version of the video here [RVfpgaToolsChineseVideo](https://www.youtube.com/watch?v=A_c8GACrW9w), or you can enable the subtitles in the original video).*